South Africa - Monkey & Wildlife Rehabilitation Center

 This project is located in the Limpopo province of South Africa.
 This province borders three of South Africa's neighboring countries: Bostwana, Zimbabwe, and Mozambique.
 Limpopo is rich with national parks and wildlife; it is a spectacular part of the country.

 About the Project

-This rehabilitation center, located near Letsitele in the Limpopo Province of South Africa, was established to accommodate and provide a temporary sanctuary for wildlife casualties, rehabilitate them to a point of self-sufficiency, and ultimately reintroduce them into nature.
+This rehabilitation center was established to accommodate and provide a temporary sanctuary for wildlife casualties, rehabilitate them to a point of self-sufficiency, and ultimately reintroduce them into nature.
 This center has been operating from its current premises since 1995.
 At first, the rehabilitation center only worked with monkeys and two indigenous species of bushbabies; however, they have expanded to accommodate baboons as well as various other animal and bird species.
 Many of these primates have been injured or orphaned, and therefore must fully mature before they can be released.
 The center aims to make at least 2 releases each year.
 This involves quite a bit of organization, research, and monitoring making volunteers a valuable resource in the rehabilitation process.

 Volunteer Work and Contribution

 Volunteers are involved in many tasks at the project, such as maintenance and construction of the center, feeding animals, cleaning their enclosures, and handling animals.
 Seasonally, volunteers can expect to be a part of planting/harvesting food.
 Weekends are free after the animals have been fed and cleaned.